 FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
-Based on these principles, the risk analysis undertaken by FSANZ for corn line MZIR260 used the best scientific evidence available.
+Based on these principles, the risk analysis undertaken by FSANZ for soybean line MON94637 used the best scientific evidence available.
 The applicant submitted a comprehensive dossier of quality-assured raw experimental data.
 In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used by FSANZ in the safety assessment.

-the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry
+the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry the promotion of fair trading in food